-Summertime is often associated with rest, relaxation and ridding yourself of stress.
-But did you know that eating a ton of fatty or sugary foods and not getting enough exercise puts stress on your liver?
-A poor diet regimen and an inactive lifestyle are major factors as to why non-alcoholic fatty liver disease, a condition where too much fat is stored in the liver, is now the biggest liver disease in Canada, affecting over 7 million Canadians.
+Heading home after a long day, most of us would just like to rest, relax and rid ourselves of stress.
+The last thing on the mind may be exercise.
+But did you know that eating a ton of fatty or sugary foods and not getting enough physical activity puts stress on your liver?
+A diet that is high in fat and sugar and an inactive lifestyle are some of the main reasons why non-alcoholic fatty liver disease (NAFLD), a condition where too much fat is stored in the liver, is now the biggest liver disease in Canada, affecting over 7 million Canadians.

-The good news is that much of this added stress on your liver can be avoided with a proper regimen of healthy eating and exercise.
-If you let out a sigh just hearing the word “exercise”, you may be surprised to learn that the recommended amount of activity for adults is only 150 minutes per week—that is equivalent to just five episodes of your favourite sitcom (which if technology allows, you could watch as you exercise!).
+The good news is that much of this stress can be avoided through healthy eating and increasing your activity level.
+If you tend to let out a sigh just hearing the word “exercise”, you may be surprised to know that the recommended amount of activity for adults s is only 150 minutes per week—that is equivalent to just five episodes of your favourite sitcom (which if technology allows, you could watch as you work out!).

-Finding the right form of exercise for you is the key to enjoying your time spent active.
-If you don’t like to run, forcing yourself on a treadmill five days a week is not going to keep you interested in exercising.
+Finding the right form of exercise for you is the key to enjoying the time you spend being active.
+If you don’t like to run, forcing yourself to use a treadmill five days a week is not going to help motivate you to exercise.
 In fact, it will probably make exercising feel like a chore.
 Consider biking, swimming, walking, dancing or yoga as forms of exercise that are versatile and fun.
 If that doesn’t interest you, challenge yourself to join a sports team or attend a motivating group class at your local gym!

-Living a healthy lifestyle for a few days, then shifting back to an old routine for a few weeks is not going to improve the health of your liver or your overall wellbeing.
-The best way to combat this is to create a routine that is flexible and right for you.
-For example, being active during the workweek, but leaving your weekends for rest and relaxation, is a great routine.
+Living a healthy lifestyle for a few days, then shifting back to an old routine for a few weeks is not going to eliminate any stress on your liver or your body.
+The best way to address this is to create a routine that is flexible and right for you.

 Results are made in the kitchen:

-If there is one thing that is certain about leading a healthy lifestyle, it’s that it must consist of both diet and exercise equally.
+If there is one thing that is certain about a healthy lifestyle, it is that it must consist of both diet and physical activity equally.
 Dedicating your time to being active, only to have your progress reduced by poor eating habits can be extremely demotivating.
 Since your liver has over 500 functions to perform daily, it helps to get familiar with making healthier food and drink choices on a daily basis.

 Don’t cause unnecessary stress:

 By taking control of your liver health, you can actually help reduce your risk of developing not only liver disease but also other health conditions including diabetes and heart disease.
-Summer is finally here so take advantage of the great weather and engage in some outdoor activities while you can!
+Take advantage of this newfound knowledge and get moving towards a better lifestyle!